yeroc-sebrof/The-conference-guide/README.md

 - [Hack Thursday](https://hackthurs.day)
 - [Hack Glasgow](https://hackglasgow.live)

-If you've found the guide useful, or have used it (or any advice I or the other contributors have given in the past) to help run your conference, please reach out and we'll happily add your conference or meet-up here.
+If you've found the guide useful, or have used it (or any advice I, or the other contributors, have given in the past) to help run your conference, please reach out and we'll happily add your conference or meet-up here.